Best Luxury Hotels in Japan | Park Hyatt, Aman, Ritz-Carlton

 Hoshinoya Kyoto

-A 25-room luxury ryokan with rates starting ¥200,000 per night.
-Rooms feature private hinoki baths (Japanese cypress) and garden views.
-All meals are kaiseki-style prepared daily.
-Signature experience: early morning garden walks, personal guide for geisha district visits, and pottery lessons with local artisans.
+A 25-room luxury ryokan with rates from ¥136,000 per room (excluding meals); typical bookings with a kaiseki dinner and breakfast start near ¥200,000.
+Rooms feature garden views and traditional ryokan layouts.
+Signature experience: early morning garden walks, in-room kaiseki, personal guide for geisha district visits, and pottery lessons with local artisans.

 Best for: Traditional Japan seekers, those avoiding Western-style hotels, kaiseki lovers.